project-nv/night-vision/docs/docs/guide/data-struct/overlay-object.md

 - **Type:** `string`

 Human-readable name that will be shown in the legend.
-Example: `APE / Tether US FTX`.
+Example: `APE / Tether US`.

 ## overlay.type <img src="/human.png" class="rh-tag" title="human" />